 In fact, beeswax is used in many car wax products.
 It helps the wax stick to the car paint, and most importantly, it lubricates the paint and forms a protective layer.

 So, you can use it on your car without any worries about causing damage.
-I recommend using it on door hinges, and non-engine parts that need lubrication.
+I recommend using it like you would other dry film lubricants.
+This means you can use it on a door hinge, a squeaky garage door, stuck locks, other moving parts, and non-engine parts that need lubrication.

 It’s good for treating rust spots too.
 You can stop the rust from spreading by gently applying beeswax.

-You can make any kind of lubricant at home.
+You can easily make a homemade alternative to a commercial type product.
 All you need is a type of oil and acetone.
-The oil acts as a lubricant and the acetone prevents it from staining the paint.
+You can use any petroleum based oil, silicone oil, or mineral oil.
+You can also use extra virgin olive oil, regular olive oil, or other cooking oils.
+The oil acts as a lubricant and the acetone, when added, prevents it from staining the paint.

-I don’t recommend using it on car paint.
-Acetone is a strong acid that can damage paint.
-More importantly, the oil will leave a stain that’s hard to get rid of.
+I don’t recommend using it on car paint; because, acetone is a strong acid that can damage the paint.
+More importantly, the oil or liquid base will leave a stain that’s hard to get rid of.